Top 5 PCB Design Rules You Need to Know

 Some recommendations state that plane layer placement must be symmetrical, but this is not strictly required for manufacturing.
 In large boards, this might be needed to reduce the chances of warping, but this is not a concern in smaller boards.
 Focus on access to power and ground, as well as ensuring all traces have strong return path coupling to the nearest ground plane first, then worry about perfect symmetry in the PCB design stack-up.

 Routing Guidelines for PCB Layout Designs

-Next up, connecting your signal traces to match the nets in your schematic.
-PCB layout best practices recommend that you always place short, direct traces between components when possible, although this may not always be practical in larger boards.
+Next up, connect your signal traces to match the nets in your schematic.
+PCB layout best practices recommend that you always place short, direct traces between components when possible, although this may not always be practical on larger boards.
 If your component placement forces horizontal trace routing on one side of the board, then always route traces vertically on the opposite side.
-This is one of many important 2 layer PCB board design rules.
+This is one of many important 2-layer PCB board design rules.

 Defining Trace Widths

 PCB layout designs use traces to connect components, but how wide should these traces be?
 The required trace width for different nets depends on three possible factors:

 - Manufacturability.
 Traces cannot be too thin, otherwise, they can't be reliably manufactured.
 In the majority of cases, you'll be working with trace widths that are much larger than the minimum value your fabricator can produce.